ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/singlesignon.md

 ![ssoimage7](files/ssoimage7.PNG)

-Selecting 'FASTdesk Home' will direct you to daas.ecloud.co.uk.
+Selecting 'FASTdesk Home' will direct you to `daas.ecloud.co.uk`.
 This is where you would normally sign in for FASTdesk when using a browser.
 Entering your FASTdesk credentials here will lead you to your virtual desktop.

 ![ssoimage8](files/ssoimage8.PNG)